sid-trails/hacker-news-clone/README.md

   - Paginate Elements

 ### Storage
-  Thought process is to use local storage.
+  Thought process is to use local storage. in a custom hook so it can be easily replaceable.

 ### Charts
 Initial Plan is to use Chart Js.